osmfoundation/welcome-mat/docs/en/who-is-openstreetmap.md

 ---
-title: Who is OpenStreetMap?
+title: &title Who is OpenStreetMap?
-description: The people and communities of OSM
+description: &description The people and communities of OSM

+tile:
+    sequence: 2
+    title: *title
+    description: *description
+    image:
+        src: who-is-openstreetmap.png
+        alt: A group of people posing on stairs after completing a mapping workshop
 lang: en
 ---